somiibo/module-package-examples/README.md

 - returns: <[Promise]<[Object]>> - This method resolves when the worker launches.
 The resolve will always happen before the worker times out.

-This method launches a worker process--an isolated webpage that acts like an iframe--within the module webpage.
+This method launches a worker process--an isolated subpage--within the module webpage.
 Workers are useful for bulk tasks.

 Note: Currently, launching a worker requires a page navigation to a custom inner page prior to execution.
 This process happens automatically.
 For workers to be enabled on a module, the `main.json` module properties must contain `webview: true`.